why-shiro/NeoLink/README.md

-NeoLink Module 1 ->> NeoLink Module 2: This is the data I need to send you ( tick ) NeoLink Module 1 ->> NeoLink Module 2: This is the data I need to send you, do you need to send me anything? (tick) NeoLink Module 2 ->> NeoLink Module 2: Checks for update NeoLink Module 2 ->> NeoLink Module 1: Oh, I have very important updates that i=I need to send you (tick) NeoLink Module 1 ->> NeoLink Module 1: Updates itself with new data NeoLink Module 1 ->> NeoLink Module 2: This is the data I need to send you ( tick ) NeoLink Module 1 ->> NeoLink Module 2: This is the data I need to send you ( tick )
+NeoLink Module 1 ->> NeoLink Module 2: This is the data I need to send you ( tick ) NeoLink Module 1 ->> NeoLink Module 2: This is the data I need to send you, do you need to send me anything? (tick) NeoLink Module 2 ->> NeoLink Module 2: Checks for update NeoLink Module 2 ->> NeoLink Module 1: Oh, I have very important updates that I need to send you (tick) NeoLink Module 1 ->> NeoLink Module 1: Updates itself with new data NeoLink Module 1 ->> NeoLink Module 2: This is the data I need to send you ( tick ) NeoLink Module 1 ->> NeoLink Module 2: This is the data I need to send you ( tick )